Machine embroidery terms every embroidery geek should know

 A feltie is an embroidery term for a stand alone object made of felt.
 Common felties are coasters, little dolls and Christmas ornaments.
 They are often flat but can be stuffed.
 In this case, they are referred to as “stuffies.”

 A fill stitch simply means that the design is comprised of stitching.
 It’s probably what you think of when you think of an embroidery design.
 There are many different types of fill stitches, all of which are dictated by the digitizer who creates the design.

 A good digitizer will use a variety of fill stitches to differentiate objects in the design or to create texture.

 Fill stitches are the opposite of a satin stitch.
 When you are embroidering large letters, digitizers usually make them fill stitches because once the strokes of the letters get fairly wide, a satin stitch starts to pull which can lead to puckering.

 Floating is the opposite of hooping a garment or a fabric.
 To float, you simply hoop the stabilizer, then stick the fabric or garment you are going to embroidery on top.
-To adhere the garment to the stabilizer, you can either use adhesive backed stabilizer or apply a temporary adhesive.
+To adhere the garment to the stabilizer, you can either use adhesive backed stabilizer or apply a temporary adhesive spray.